Fibroids impact African-American women more severely than white women, yet we also wait longer to get help.

 There’s been speculation about why Black women with fibroids have more severe symptoms than other women.

 However, Wise acknowledges that regardless of this, “The truth is, we don’t really know what contributes to the severity of symptoms in black women and we cannot necessarily point to what they should consider to reduce their risk.”

 Regardless of unknown determinants, Black women should be aware that something as innocuous as our hair can play a role in our bodies’ connection with fibroids.

 Central centrifugal cicatricial alopecia, which causes scarring along with hair loss, is the most common form of alopecia among Black women.
-According to some recent research, women who have this type of alopecia have a heightened risk of developing fibroids.
+According to

 However, these products contain chemicals known as phthalates.
 Often referred to as “fragrance” on relaxer packaging, the U.S. Food & Drug Administration (FDA) doesn’t require them to be explicitly labelled.